Skip to content

 How it works

-Every LLM call and every sandbox execution is a durable step.
-If the worker dies while pytest is running, replay reconstructs the loop exactly — prior iterations return their journaled outputs, and only the in-flight step re-executes.
-The step budget is enforced by the workflow, not the model, so there’s a hard ceiling on cost and latency independent of what the agent decides.
+Every step is a durable checkpoint, so a crash mid-sandbox-run replays cleanly - completed iterations return their journaled results, and only the in-flight step re-executes.
+The retry budget is enforced by the workflow, not the model, so there’s a hard ceiling on cost and latency.

 E2B sandboxes cost money per minute and have startup latency.
-For fast iteration, the template reuses a single sandbox across iterations when possible; see tools/e2b.py.
+The workflow reuses the same sandbox across iterations once one is created.

 Key files